alokc83/tipsy-swift/README.md

 ![](./tipsy-swift-logo.png)
 This idea came to me when I was out drinking :beers: with some of the smartest iOS developers on planet earth :earth_asia: on Friday night.
 Hence the name :smile:

-This is curared list of tips/tricks that I have found along the way.
-I don't claim that I devise them.
-I found, read and learn them along the way.
+This is curared list of tips/tricks that I have _found/learned/used_ them along the way.

 ## Contents
 * [Collections](./collections/README.md) <br>